Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

 The first song “Sinner” is one of those that will forever be remembered as influential because a part of the riffing would be an influence for Metallica in the song No Remorse.
 This further brings up the point that Judas Priest would influence the music of other bands.
 One can also hear how the production for Sin After Sin is old and primitive but keep in mind that this was in the 1970s when the technology wasn’t as advanced.

 Speaking of the production, one has to listen to this album often enough to see that for the time period in which this album was released, the production is actually better than it should be.
-Judas Priest also does a very good job on the Joan Baez song “Diamonds and Rust.”
+Judas Priest also does a very good job doing a cover performance of the Joan Baez song “Diamonds and Rust.”

 "Diamonds and Rust" Cover of a Song by Joan Baez